rossrochford/trio_graph_scheduler/README.md

 # Future work
 * Expose this as a REST API so other services can get the state of a task graph, fetch results or push new tasks to the graph.
+* Add hierarchical logging so graph execution can be traced and task log lines consolidated.
 * Add multi-process support?